Part 4: Movies and Visual Data Files

 Changing the Aircraft object's model

-PhotoMission's () model is a glTF (GL Transmission Format) Model which looks similar to a Boeing 737.
-Here, you will learn to change it to a smaller model that resembles a two-engined turbo prop aircraft.
-The model type is an MDL Model (.mdl).
+PhotoMission's () model is a glTF (GL Transmission Format) model that looks similar to a Boeing 737.
+Here, you will learn to change it to a smaller model that resembles a two-engine turbo prop aircraft.

 1. Select the 3D Graphics - Model page.

-3. Select the commuter.mdl file in the File dialog box.
+3. Select the commuter.glb file in the File dialog box.

 4. Click Open.